 Currently, I am making my career through music.
 I serve people however I can through playing violin.
 I play for gatherings of all kinds, I give music lessons, I play for music festivals, I arrange music for myself and string groups, and I play for religious services and observances.

 In my personal life, I play video games and watch critically acclaimed television shows.
-I am gender non-conforming and my favorite garments to wear are dresses.
-I love wearing makeup too.
+Sometimes I can tend to be fairly gender non-conforming.
 A lot of these things blend together when I perform original music with my band Monarc.
 My music is inspired by video game soundtracks, Jazz Fusion, and Folk music.